openshift/enhancements/enhancements/storage/csi-efs-operator.md

    and any apps that use it are still running.
 5. User reads release notes, documentation or alert and creates th CR.
 6. The "new" operator "adopts" the CSI driver objects.
 Namely, it updates DaemonSet of the CSI driver, which then does rolling update of the driver pods, using supported images.
+We won't move the driver across namespaces to `openshift-cluster-csi-drivers` to have the "adoption" possible.

 To adopt the old objects, the new operator must use the same names for all objects created by the old operator.